llpeterson/direct/perspective.md

 packet on the link with a pretty good expectation that the packet will reach the other end of the link.

-How do we make all these different types of link look sufficiently alike to end users and routers?
+How do we make all these different types of links look sufficiently alike to end users and routers?
 Essentially, we have to deal with all the physical limitations and shortcomings of links that exist in the real world.
 We sketched out some of these issues in the opening problem